Fosamprenavir (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or if you have kidney disease, liver disease (especially hepatitis), diabetes, high cholesterol, or hemophilia.
+- Tell your doctor if you are pregnant or if you have kidney disease, liver disease (especially hepatitis), anemia, diabetes, high cholesterol, or hemophilia.
 Tell your doctor if you are allergic to sulfa drugs.

 - Do not breastfeed.
 You can spread HIV or AIDS to your baby through your breast milk.